Best HydraFacial in Bangalore | Augusté Skin Facial Bangalore

 Cucumber & Rose Water Mix

-• Why it works: Cooling effect, reduces redness, improves tone.
+• Why it works: Cooling effect, reduces redness, improves skin tone.

 • How to use: Blend cucumber juice with rose water, apply with cotton, leave for 15 minutes.